 POP.
 FIZZ.
 (CLINK.)
 We’ve completed our second year, and we begin our third with a toast to the newest member of the family — Dallas Innovates 2018, an annual magazine highlighting Dallas-Fort Worth as a hub for innovation.
 You can read the digital edition here.
 Inside, you’ll discover game changers, disruptors, and creatives.
 From the evolution of DFW innovation to the secret weapons of seven master innovators, we explore the region’s new frontiers of technology and companies leading the charge in each arena.
 We’d particularly like to thank the magazine’s sponsors—Cushman & Wakefield, Defakto, EarthX, Texas Capital Bank, and Village Tech Schools—as well as our advertisers.

 We’ll publish stories from the issue in the coming days on dallasinnovates.com.
-We’ve already enjoying our reader’s comments.
+We’re enjoying our reader’s comments.
 Here’s our favorite, so far: “Like the area rug in the “Big Lebowski” movie, it really pulled the North Texas innovation scene together.”
 We’d love to hear from you, too.

 The Dallas Innovates team